 Taking part in technology investigations and supporting the deployment and operations of future QKD networks would not only be a natural extension of CERN current functions but would also ensure that CERN continues to play a central role in the future of European and international communication infrastructures.

-The long-term goals in the field of Quantum Communication are to:
+The long-term goals in the field of Quantum Communication and Networks are to:

 - Formalise CERN’s participation in the pan-European QKD infrastructure, providing operational and technical support.